Ganeshgane/book-repo/README.md

-# To install nodemodules
+## install packages

 Run npm install

-# can add, get, update, delete students
+# TO add, get, update, delete and get all books

-To add a student use POST: /api/students
+1. To create a book use POST: /api/books
-To get a student use GET: /api/students
+2. To get a book by using it's id GET: /api/books
-To a single student using GET: /api/students/:id
+3. To get all books using GET: /api/books
-To update a student using PUT: /api/students/:id
+4. To update a book using PUT: /api/books/:id
-To ddelete a student using DELETE: /api/students
+5. To ddelete a book using DELETE: /api/boos
-To enroll a student to a course POST: /api/students/:studentId/:courseId

-# can add, get, update, deltee course

-To add a course use POST: /api/courses
-To get a course use GET: /api/courses
-To a single course using GET: /api/courses/:id
-To update a course using PUT: /api/courses/:id
-To delete a couse using DELETE: /api/courses
-To get all students enrolled for a course: /api/courses/:id